-• Yellow Tagged (YT) members have rot and a shell greater than or equal to 1-1⁄2".
-Members with shells greater than 3" should be documented in the report.
-A YT member requires a Monitor repair.
-The need for Interim Inspections is determined by the lead.

-• Red Tagged (RT) members have rot and a shell less than 1-1⁄2".
+- Yellow Tagged (YT) members have rot and a shell greater than or equal to 1-1⁄2".
+A YT member requires a Priority 2 repair.
+The need for Interim Inspections is determined by the lead. - Red Tagged (RT) members have rot and a shell less than 1-1⁄2".
 A RT member requires a Priority 1 repair.
 Schedule an Interim Inspection.
 Determine the extent, location and significance of decay.
 Provide details for the Load Rating Engineer.